domosekai/domosekai.github.io/sstp/help.md

 ### Q: How to import my certificates?

 The first step of using certificate-based authentication is importing your certificates.
 Currently the app only accepts certificates packed in PKCS #12 format (.p12 or .pfx files).
-According to iOS policy, the P12 file must be password-protected.

 PKCS #12 is the default format on Windows platform and also supported by SoftEther VPN Server.